sutoiku/puffin/docs/Query Engine.md

 In future releases, support for an auto-scaling cluster of serverless containers (*e.g.* [AWS Fargates](https://aws.amazon.com/fargate/)) might be added.

 The execution model defined by the [distributed query planner](Query%20Planner.md) is pretty straightforward:
-1. Pushdown as much of the SQL query as possible on the serverless functions
+1. Pushdown as much of the SQL query as possible onto the serverless functions (and cache data there by making them stateful)
 2. Pullup and cache as much data as possible on the Monostore and Client
 3. Execute as much of the SQL query as possible on cached data